Tenants Jargon Buster

 Tenancy Documents and Instruction Manuals

-The Letting Agent will provide you with copies of your tenancy agreement, inventory report and associated tenancy related documents (EPC, Gas certificate, TDS certificate).
+The Letting Agent will provide you with copies of your tenancy agreement, inventory report and associated tenancy related documents (EPC, Gas certificate, TDS certificate, How to Rent Guide, What is the Tenancy Deposit Scheme).
 These should be kept in a file and carefully stored for your ease of reference as required.
 You will also find in the property a file supplied by the Landlord containing all of the appliance instruction manuals.

 EPC - Energy Performance Certificate